Learn more about our history. It just might inspire you to help us build a better future.

 It's a Team Effort

-We're not just doing it by ourselves.
-United Way is able to make a difference because we work together with strategic partners who share our vision.
+We're not doing it alone.
+United Way is able to make a lasting difference because we work together with strategic partners who share our vision.
 Partners like the NFL.
 Back in 1973, we joined forces with the NFL to boost awareness of what was then called social service issues.
 Together, we created public service announcements and programs featuring NFL players, coaches and owners.
-From this partnership – the longest running of its kind – Play60 was created to encourage kids and families to make healthy food choices and get 60 minutes+ of physical activity daily.

 You can see our evolution through the lens of 2-1-1, a free and confidential hotline that helps millions of people find resources they need, 24-7.